yuu-nkjm/sorm4j/README.md

     - The detailed manual is here.

 ## Versioning
-This project uses [Semantic Versioning](https://semver.org/) from 1.0.0 release.

 The interfaces and classes in the following packages are regarded as public API.
+If any methods are going to remove, they will be annotated by `@deprecated` and announced release note.

  - org.nkjmlab.sorm4j
  - org.nkjmlab.sorm4j.annotation